Predeploys

 It is important to ensure that the source chain is in the dependency set of the destination chain, otherwise it is possible to send a message that is not playable.

-A message is relayed by providing the identifier to a SentMessage event and its corresponding message payload.
+A message is relayed by providing the identifier of a SentMessage event along with its corresponding message payload.

 function relayMessage(ICrossL2Inbox.Identifier calldata _id, bytes calldata _sentMessage) external payable returns (bytes memory returnData_) {